ChopDotHQ/Chopdotlp/LANDING_PAGE_OVERVIEW.md

 ## 🎯 Key Messages

 ### Value Propositions
-1. **Instant Settlement**: No IOUs, no waiting, everyone paid instantly
+1. **Fast On-Chain Settlement**: No IOUs, no waiting, everyone gets a DOT transaction in roughly a few seconds
 2. **Permanent Records**: Blockchain receipts that last forever
 3. **Data Ownership**: Your data on Crust Network, not company servers
 4. **Transparency**: Everything recorded on-chain, immutable